ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 If present, this parameter MUST encode a non-empty CBOR array that MUST be treated as a set, i.e., the order of its elements has no meaning.
 Each element of the CBOR array specifies the public key of one trust anchor, which can be used to validate the public key of at least one RS included in the audience for which the access token is issued.
 Each element of the CBOR array MUST follow the syntax and semantics of the "cnf" claim either from {{Section 3.1 of RFC8747}} for CBOR-based interactions, or from {{Section 3.1 of RFC7800}} for JSON-based interactions.
 It is not required that all the elements of the CBOR array rely on the same confirmation method.

 Each of the public keys specified in the "anchor_cnf" parameter may contain parameters specifying information such as the public key algorithm and use (e.g., by means of the parameters "alg" or "key_ops" in a COSE_Key structure).
-If such information is specified, a client MUST NOT use a public key that is incompatible with the profile, or with the public keys to validate and the way to validate those.
+If such information is specified, a client MUST NOT use a public key that is incompatible with the profile of ACE used, or with the public keys to validate and the way to validate those.

 The presence of this parameter does not require that the Access Token Response also includes the "rs_cnf" parameter defined in {{RFC9201}} or the "rs_cnf2" parameter defined in {{sec-rs_cnf2-aud2}} of this document.
 That is, C may be able to obtain the public keys of the RS/RSs for which the access token is issued through other means.